ocean2706/businessCore/src/include/core/Object.jabstract.md

 class ConvertorList<TKey, TImpl>:IConvertorList<TKey,TImpl>{

 }
-interface IConvertorList<TKey, TImpl>{
+iface IConvertorList<TKey, TImpl>{
 }
-interface ICoreRegisteredDataConvertor{
+iface ICoreRegisteredDataConvertor{
 }
 ///store a description about how an object must be converted to another, property mappings and more
 //@todo